 Stan, one of Australia’s top streaming services, has one of the best catalogue of television shows across all platforms.
 Here are some of the most underrated shows you can access with a subscription.

 Whether you’ve had a long day at work or it’s a rainy weekend and you just want to stay in, there’s nothing better than curling up on your couch and enjoying a really good television series.
 But in the age of streaming, there is almost too much content out there these days; so much so, that it can be overwhelming and extremely tempting to put on a comfort show that you’ve seen ten times over.

 While we do love a good re-watch, there are a plethora of TV shows that are highly underrated and well worth watching.
 If you’re in the mood to try out something new; we’ve got you covered.
-These are the best shows — that you’ve probably never heard of — that you can watch (or binge) on streaming platform, Stan right now.
+These are the best shows — that you may not have heard of — that you can watch (or binge) on streaming platform, Stan in 2023.

 6.4 IMDb score, Fantasy & Sci-Fi, released in 2016, 2 seasons